AttaKenn/cicd-on-aws-with-terraform/README.md

 ### Project Architectural Diagram
 ![AmaliTech HLD](./MD-images/HLD.png)

-We are going to use Terraform to provision the resources in the the Architectural Diagram; a CI/CD infrastructure on AWS Cloudf for a fictional company called **Alpha**.
+We are going to use Terraform to provision the resources in the the Architectural Diagram; a CI/CD infrastructure on AWS Cloud for a fictional company called **Alpha**.

 The resources to be provisioned as found in the HLD (Architectural Diagram) includes: